RajaSrinivasan/assignments/README.md

 https://github.com/RajaSrinivasan/assignments/blob/master/techada.pdf

 Progress is slow but settled on [quarto](https://quarto.org) as the tool to take this to fruition.
+Completed 10 chapters.
+10 more to go.
 Here is a [preview](https://rsrinivasan.quarto.pub/techadabook/).
+Feedback welcome as an Issue in this repo.